CrimsonEdgeHope/LabynetFriendNetworkGraph/README.md

 python LabynetFriendNetworkGraph.py
 ```

-After the script finishes job, a json file that contains all fetched data will be written to `result` directory, and a html file that reveals a picture of visual graph will be generated.
+After the script finishes job, a json file that contains all fetched data will be saved to `result` directory, which is useful for graph regeneration.
+A html file that reveals a picture of graph will be generated.

 ## Config